BIT-Vision/E2RAFT/README.md

 python /data/zhangpengjie/zhangpengjie/Workspace/Experiments/e2flow/test.py
 ```

-If you want to evalute e2flow on other dataset, you can run the following commands:
+If you want to evalute e2flow on other datasets, you can run the following commands:

 ```
 python test.py --datasetName mvsec --sequence indoor_flying1